-With preparations well underway for the next Miss Universe Pageant, Ariana Miyamoto—the reigning Miss Universe Japan—has been a very busy lady.
-Her story has an allure to it beyond her physical appearance, and the Western media have found it irresistible.
-She has been lavished with a massive amount of international attention from major media outlets, including The New York Times, The Wall Street Journal, USA Today, the BBC, CNN, The Huffington Post, Time, Cosmopolitan, and People, just to name a few.
+Ariana Miyamoto—the reigning Miss Universe Japan—has an allure far beyond her physical appearance, and Western media have found it irresistible.
+She has found international attention from major media outlets, including The New York Times, The Wall Street Journal, USA Today, Time, Cosmopolitan and People, just to name a few.
 Of late, the Japanese media have also kept Ariana in the spotlight, featuring her on a number of television variety shows.
-She was even in GQ Magazine’s “GQ Women 2015” special edition.
+She was even featured on GQ Magazine’s “GQ Women 2015” list.

 Invariably, most of the earlier media attention focused on this young woman’s unconventional journey from her hometown in Sasebo, Nagasaki, to the national stage—and her motivation.
 It zeroed in on the fact that, from a pool of some of the most beautiful women from every prefecture—and in a country where 98.5 percent of the population identifies as ethnic Japanese, a biracial beauty who some have labeled “not Japanese enough” was selected.
 Japan is represented by a woman who, ironically, was spurred to enter the beauty competition by some ugliness in her hometown that resulted in her biracial friend’s suicide.

 Some have speculated that Ariana’s ascendancy might signify a national shift of attitudes in a positive direction.
 After all, she is now one of the nation’s premiere cultural ambassadors and arguably the very symbol of Japanese grace and beauty.